If you are paying IRMAA (the Income-Related Monthly Adjustment Amount

 If you are a higher-income beneficiary, Social Security deducts the IRMAA from your monthly Social Security payments regardless of how you ordinarily pay your monthly Medicare Part D prescription drug plan premiums.
 If the amount of your IRMAA is greater than your monthly payment from Social Security, or you do not get monthly payments, you will get a separate bill from another Federal agency, such as the Centers for Medicare & Medicaid Services (CMS) or the Railroad Retirement Board.

-What tax return is used to determine your IRMAA liability?
+Question: Which tax return is used to determine your IRMAA liability?

 Federal income tax return is used by the Social Security Administration